-E. As used in this section, "level three-B administrator's license" means a five-year license granted to an applicant who meets the qualifications pursuant to this section and department rules."
+A. A level three-B administrator's license is a five-year license granted to an applicant who meets the qualifications for that license.
+Licenses may be renewed upon satisfactory annual demonstration of instructional leader and administrative competency.

 SECTION 25.
-TEMPORARY PROVISION--FUND TRANSFER.--Any unexpended or unencumbered balances remaining in the K-3 plus fund on June 30, 2019 shall be transferred to the state-support reserve fund and up to three million dollars (\$3,000,000) shall be transferred to the public education department to implement Section 26 of this 2019 act in fiscal year 2020.
+TEMPORARY PROVISION--FUND TRANSFER.--Any

+unexpended or unencumbered balances remaining in the K-3 plus fund on June 30, 2019 shall be transferred to the state-support reserve fund and up to three million dollars (\$3,000,000) shall be transferred to the public education department to implement the provisions of Section 26 of this 2019 act in fiscal year 2020.

-SECTION 26.
-TEMPORARY PROVISIONPROTECTION FROM PROGRAM COST REDUCTIONSUsing funds provided in Section 25 of this 2019 act for fiscal year 2020, the public education department shall supplement a school district's or charter school's calculated program cost if for fiscal year 2020 the school district's or charter school's program cost is less than its final program cost in the previous fiscal year in an amount equal to one hundred percent of the reduction attributable to the implementation of Section 6 of this 2019 act amending the age of a qualified student.
+PROGRAM COST REDUCTIONS.--Using funds provided in Section 25 of this 2019 act for fiscal year 2020, the public education department shall supplement a school district's or charter school's calculated program cost if for fiscal year 2020 the school district's or charter school's program cost is less than its final program cost in the previous fiscal year in an amount equal to one hundred percent of the reduction attributable to the implementation of Section 6 of this 2019 act amending the age of a qualified student.